 It’s also important to be aware of the other person's cues.
 If they seem disengaged or are looking for an exit themselves, it's time to wrap up the conversation.

-6. Build Conversational Muscle with Practice
+6. Build Conversational Muscle by Practicing

 Like coding, small talk improves with practice.
 Set a goal to initiate at least one casual conversation daily.
 Over time, you’ll build confidence and make meaningful connections.

-7. Be Mindful of Body Language:
+7. Be Mindful of Body Language

 To sum things up

-Small talk isn’t about being chatty — it’s about showing you care.
+Small talk isn’t about being chatty—it’s about showing you care.
 For tech managers, it’s an underrated leadership skill that can boost team cohesion, improve communication, and even enhance career growth.

 So, next time you’re in the elevator or waiting for a meeting to start, try a thoughtful opener—you might be surprised where the conversation leads.